alissatroiano/betamind/docs/pull_request_template.md

 ## PR Description:
 - Add a brief description of the changes you are making.

+## Dependency Changes:
+- Add a list of dependencies that you are adding or removing .

 ## Issus Resolved:
 - If your pull request fixes an issue, please add a link to the issue.